About Us

 Philosophy

 The VSL expects all matches and games to be played with a spirit of sportsmanship that places the responsibility for fair play on the player NOT the referee.
 Highly competitive play is encouraged but never at the expense of mutual respect among competitors.
 If you play in our league you love the game of squash and you know the rules.
-The VSL aims to ensure that all players can have a competitive evening of squash followed by an enjoyable session of socializing.
+The VSL aims to ensure that ALL players can have a competitive evening of squash followed by an enjoyable session of socializing.

 We hope that when you step on court it’s to enjoy yourself.
 Unsportsmanlike conduct on court such as taunting your opponent, dangerous aggression, belligerent intimidation, disrespecting the referee, intentional infractions or other ‘win-at-all-costs’ behavior are contrary to the spirit of the game and MUST be avoided by all players.
 It is expected that the same code of conduct be applied to spectators as well.